ZilchEngine/ZilchDocs/zilch_editor_documentation/zilchmanual/animator.markdown

  # AnimationGraph Component

 Before animating an object's properties using the Animator, the [AnimationGraph](https://github.com/ZilchEngine/ZilchDocs/blob/master/code_reference/class_reference/animationgraph.markdown) component must first be added to that object.
-This tells Zero that this object's properties are now able to be animated as well as how fast it should be played.
+This tells Zilch that this object's properties are now able to be animated as well as how fast it should be played.
 The `AnimationGraph` component is added to an object the same as any other component or by clicking on the highlighted text at the bottom of the screen:

 ![AddAnimationGraph](https://raw.githubusercontent.com/ZilchEngine/ZilchFiles/master/doc_files/47608.png)